Learning on the Throne of Enlightenment

-Truly, there is no way to prepare for this.
-There is no way to prepare to look at a paraplegic child in the eyes, who most likely has no parents or home to return to other than the dusty and unkempt sidewalks of the many Buddhist temples that are congested around the perimeter of Bodh Gaya.
-We were encouraged to not give, because the money you give them is less likely to improve the lives of these children than enrich the people who are exploiting them.
+Truly, there is no way to prepare for the experiencee.
+There is no way to prepare to look at a paraplegic child in the eyes, who most likely has no parents or home to return to other than the dusty and unkempt sidewalks of the many Buddhist temples around the perimeter of Bodh Gaya.
+We were encouraged not to give, because the money given directly is less likely to improve the lives of these children than enrich the people who are exploiting them.
 The only response that can effectuate real change is through broader institutional changes.
 Perhaps this is true.
 But it was far from an easy dilemma to grapple with on a day-to-day basis, and I would often lament not being able to do more.
 The best advice I can give is to spend some time in a given community for a while before you start handing out money.
-Not only will a few days of immersion in the local culture give you a better sense for which beggars are and are not truly needy, it will also give you sense of how locals react.
+Not only will a few days of immersion in the local culture give you a better sense about the beggars who are or may not be truly needy, it will also give you sense of how locals react.
 In the end, don’t be afraid to say no (as hard as it may be).
 Supporting the number of philanthropic organizations that are growing in Bodh Gaya will go much farther than any money you give to beggars.
 If you would like to volunteer to help beggars in Bodh Gaya, the most credible organization is the Vajra Bodhi Society.

 Interacting with Locals